mbkers/ship-trajectory-prediction/README.md

 ### Short term:

-- Investigate other input features.
+- Investigate different combinations of input features.
 - Hyperparameter optimisation.
 - Scale up training data and train on university HPC clusters.
 - Generalise the model to work on various vessel types from different geographic regions.